 The SJC first addressed the retroactive application of Padilla in Commonwealth v.
-Clarke141, in which the Court found that Padilla was retroactive under federal law to April 1, 1997142.
+Clarke148, in which the Court found that Padilla was retroactive under federal law to April 1, 1997149.
 However, the Supreme Court abrogated the SJC's finding on retroactivity in Chaidez v.
-U.S.143, holding that Padilla was not retroactive under federal law.
+U.S.150, holding that Padilla was not retroactive under federal law.
 Shortly thereafter, the SJC reconsidered Padilla's retroactivity under state law.
 In Commonwealth v.
-Sylvain144, the SJC held that the Sixth Amendment right to advice about immigration consequences as defined in Padilla is retroactive to April 1, 1997, that a similar right also exists under Article 12 of the Massachusetts Declaration of Rights, and that the state constitutional right under Article 12 is also retroactive.
+Sylvain151, the SJC held that the Sixth Amendment right to advice about immigration consequences as defined in Padilla is retroactive to April 1, 1997, that a similar right also exists under Article 12 of the Massachusetts Declaration of Rights, and that the state constitutional right under Article 12 is also retroactive.
+In Commonwealth v.
+Mercado152, the SJC held that this right under the Sixth Amendment and article 12 of the Massachusetts Declaration of Rights is retroactive to April 24, 1996 (the effective date of AEDPA) for noncitizens barred from relief as a result of the new federal immigration laws.
 The SJC was the first state highest appellate court to hold that Padilla is retroactive; it remains in the minority today, as many other state appellate courts have merely rested on the Supreme Court's decision in Chaidez.
-The Supreme Court's decision in Chaidez.
+The SJC was the first state highest appellate courts have merely rested on the Supreme Court's decision in Chaidez.